MIT Libraries logo MIT Libraries

 • Build a practice and culture of regular EDISJ assessment and accountability, with clear metrics on the impact of our efforts.

-• Establish and maintain a sustained partnership with the MIT Institute Community and Equity Office, focused on vision and strategy alignment.
+• Partner with the MIT Institute Community and Equity Office to focus on vision and strategy alignment.

 • Hire a new associate director focused on advancing organizational effectiveness, diversity, inclusion, and belonging.

-• Equip the new associate director with sufficient resources to advance EDISJ efforts and lead the implementation of recommended strategies and practices.
+• Equip the new associate director with resources to advance EDISJ efforts and implement recommended strategies and practices.

-• Charge and activate a Libraries-wide Accessibility Working Group to continuously identify and address systemic biases and inequities across the Libraries’ user-facing services.
+• Charge and activate a Libraries-wide Accessibility Working Group.
+The group should continuously identify and address systemic biases and inequities across the Libraries’ user-facing services.

 Achievement